 What is a lithops plant?

 Lithops are succulents in the family Aizoaceae.
-These little charmers are in the genus Lithops, and they are native to southern Africa.
+These little charmers are in the genus Lithops, and they are native to South Africa and Namibia.
 They really do look like stones.
 Their natural habitat is arid, rocky areas, which is why they evolved such a clever camouflage to protect themselves from browsing herbivores.

 Each lithops plant has a pair of leaves that look more like squishy rubber pads than leaves, with a fissure separating them.
 A new pair of leaves emerges from the fissure each season, often in spring when the old leaves split open, revealing the emergence of these new leaves.
 Once this happens, the old leaves shrivel and die.
 Lithops have a single long taproot with small root hairs protruding from it.

 In the autumn, a single flower emerges from the middle fissure.
 The flowers are yellow or white and sometimes they have a sweet and pleasant fragrance.
 The flowers are daisy-like and about a half-inch across.
 They open in the afternoon and close late in the day.

 All lithops are very small plants, only growing an inch or so above the soil’s surface.
 This makes them a great houseplant choice for a small apartment, a sunny windowsill, or a well-lit countertop or vanity.

 Types of lithops

 There are many different types of lithops, and in their native habitat, they can grow into large colonies.
 There are several dozen species with many subspecies and varieties as well.
 Not all types of living stones are available in the plant trade, but there is a broad diversity of colors and varieties on the market to those interested in growing living stones.
 It’s fun to collect plants of every color and grow them singly or together to form stunning color combinations.

 Popular lithops species include lesliei, marmorata, hookeri, helmutii, bromfieldii, and terricolor, among many others.